cesarnml/helsinki/README.md

 - Workload is around 10-20h/week
 - Watched Part01 Lecture (1 hour)
-- Start Part01 Material (12:51pm)
+- Start Part01 Material (2025.11.07 12:51pm)
+- Section01 - Getting Started
   - Learning Objectives:
     - Write and execute first Python program
     - Know how to use the `print` command
     - Program using arithmetic operations
+- Section 02 - Information from the User (2025.11.07 1:29pm)